 Theatre Paradok’s take on Angela Carter’s ‘Nights At The Circus’ was such a success the company are taking it to this year’s Edinburgh Fringe Festival.
 After selling out every night and provoking a high level of interest and enthusiasm, Paradok eagerly await the summer months.

-NEW COMMITTEE Congratulations to the new Theatre Paradok committee, who will take the reigns as of September 2009.
+Congratulations to the new Theatre Paradok committee, who will take the reigns as of September 2009.

 Theatre Paradok is a performing arts society based within the University of Edinburgh that aims to put on productions that are experimental without being exclusive; thought-provoking without being crap.